lonetwin/supycache/README.rst

 Help required
 -------------

-I would really appreciate any help you could offer in packaging this up for distribution via pypi.
-I've not distributed any packages before and have yet to read up on the process.
+I would really appreciate any help you could offer in validating the packaging and distribution of this module via pypi since I've not distributed any packages before.

+Besides that I plan on adding a few more things:

+    * Ability to specify a ``max_age`` for the cache key.
+    * I'm not sure not the packaging for the dependency would work, but I'd like to automatically include the support for ``memcached`` or ``redis`` backends if the python memcached or redis modules are installed.
+    * logging support